amberframework/docs/guides/models/README.md

 ## Jennifer

-Jennifer is a full featured ORM with a dedicate DSL for queries and follows the ActiveRecord pattern found in Rails closely.
-If you are looking for a more full featured ORM, Jennifer might be a better choice.
+Jennifer is a full featured ORM with a dedicate DSL that follows the ActiveRecord pattern found in Rails closely.
+If you are looking for a more full featured ORM Jennifer is a great choice.

 {% page-ref page="jennifer/" %}